Virtual robots.txt

-How (and why) to use a virtual robot.txt file to tell the OnCrawl bot how to crawl your site
+Use a virtual robot.txt file to tell the Oncrawl bot how to crawl your site

 Updated over a week ago

-A virtual robots.txt file exists only within OnCrawl for the purpose of the crawl it is associated with.
+A virtual robots.txt file exists only within Oncrawl for the purpose of the crawl it is associated with.
 It provides the same type information and functions the same way as your regular robots.txt file, but is tailored to the requirements of your your SEO crawl.

 Why configure a virtual robots.txt file?